adi-sharma14/aro-configs/README.md

     oc apply -f cluster-configs.yml
     ```

-# 3. Deployment of application using S2I and
+# 3. Deployment of application using S2I

 S2I is one of the build strategy to build the images using the source code only.
 Dockerfiles are not required.